Hygiene areas and practices

 - Beryllium-contaminated surfaces in eating and drinking areas are as free as practicable of beryllium;

-- No employees enter any eating or drinking area with beryllium-contaminated personal protective clothing or equipment unless, it is free from visible dust containing beryllium or prior to entry, it is cleaned to be as free as practicable of beryllium by methods that do not disperse beryllium into the air or onto an employee's body; and
+- No employees enter any eating or drinking area with beryllium-contaminated personal protective clothing or equipment unless, prior to entry, it is cleaned, as necessary, to be as free as practicable of beryllium by methods that do not disperse beryllium into the air or onto an employee's body; and

 - Eating and drinking facilities provided by the employer are in accordance with the Sanitation standard (§ 1910.141).